gbrian/codx-junior/client/.codx/profiles/Vue files.profile.md

 * Use "this.$storex" or "$storex" to access store data.
 * To access vue store data use "$storex"
 * "script setup" section contains ONLY imports, no variables, properties bnor methods
-* Use TailwindCSS classes for styling, always consider mobile styles
 * Vue component definition will be exporting a default object like, without ref, nor computed imports
 * Don't use ";" in the javascript or typescript code
 * Avoid long functions
 * Add short and concise comments for complex functions
-* Don't use <style> elements, use TailWindCSS classes